 Engineering is a very important part of the economy and the truth is that there would no shortages in the demand of engineers.
-Be this as it may, without a solid and attractive engineering CV example, even with the increase in demand of engineers, you might not be able to secure a job with a leading employer.
+Be this as it may, without solid and attractive engineering CV examples, even with the increase in demand of engineers, you might not be able to secure a job with a leading employer.

 Writing an engineering CV example is not something you should rush through, it requires finding the right balance between your technical know-how, practical experience, and your personal skills.
 Without conveying these three things properly in clear and concise terms, your CV would lack the punch it needs to attract the recruiter.

 In your engineering CV, emphasis should be made on your discipline.
 To have an idea on how to go about writing a proper engineering CV, you can check through our engineering CV examples.
 You can use the words and phrases in our examples to come up with your own interview-winning CV.

 Table of Contents

 This section in your administration CV should include your names in full- no nicknames.
 You should also include your email address, phone number, and current address.
 Your name should be clearly stated at the top of the page in big, bold and visible letters.